kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md

 * [Deploy a sample HTTPBin Service](../01-00-create-workload.md).
 * [Obtain a JSON Web Token (JWT)](./01-51-get-jwt.md).
 * [Set Up Your Custom Domain](../../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]
-  > Bacuse the default Kyma domain is a widlcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.
+  > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.

   > [!TIP]
-  > To learn what is the default domain of your Kyma cluster, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}`.
+  > To learn what the default domain of your Kyma cluster is, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}`.

 ## Steps